 Message Explanation An inetd is already running You attempted to start inetd when one is already running.
-You may invoke inetd a second time if you use the -c, -k, or -l option, but you cannot run multiple copies of inetd.
+You may invoke inetd a second time if you use the -c, -k, or -1 option, but you cannot run multiple copies of inetd.
 There is no inetd running You attempted to reconfigure inetd when none was running.
-The first time you run inetd, you must stream it as a job or run it interactively without specifying the $-c$ (reconfiguration) option.
-Inetd not found This message occurs if you invoke inetd with the $-c$ option and inetd cannot reread its configuration file (which is the purpose of $-c$ ).
+The first time you run inetd, you must stream it as a job or run it interactively without specifying the -c (reconfiguration) option.
+Inetd not found This message occurs if you invoke inetd with the -c option and inetd cannot reread its configuration file (which is the purpose of -c).
 This occurs when the original Internet daemon dies or is killed without releasing its semaphore.
 (The Internet daemon locks a global semaphore to indicate when it is running to prevent users from running more than one inetd at a time.)
+To fix the problem, enter the inetd -k command to remove the semaphore left by the previous Internet daemon, then restart inetd.

+The following diagnostic messages are generated by successful and failed attempts to establish a connection to the Internet Services.

+- -

-To fix the problem, enter the inetd $-k$ command to remove the semaphore left by the previous Internet daemon, then restart inetd. e following diagnostic messages are generated by successful and led attempts to establish a connection to the Internet Services.
-Message Explanation /etc/inetd.cnf: Unusable configuration file The Internet daemon cannot access its configuration.
-The error message preceding this one specifies the reason for the failure. /etc/inetd.conf: line number: nnn There is an error on the line specified by nnn in the inetd configuration file.
-The Internet daemon skips this line, continues reading the rest of line number: nnn error file.
+/etc/inetd.cnf: Unusable The Internet daemon cannot access its configuration.
+The error message preceding this one specifies the reason for the failure.

+contiguration file

+/etc/inetd.conf:

+line number: nnn

+error

+There is an error on the line specified by nnn in the inetd configuration file.
 The Internet daemon skips this line, continues reading the rest of the file, and configures itself accordingly.
 To solve the problem, open the configuration file, edit the erroneous line, and save the corrected version.
 Then, tell inetd to reread the new version of INTEDCNF by issuing the inetd.net.sys -c command at the CI prompt.

-System call:...
+system call:...

 The system call noted in the error message failed.
 See the corresponding entry in the Berkeley Sockets/iX Reference Manual for a description of the system call.
 The reason for the failure is explained in the error message appended to the system call name.